 (8 C.F.
 214.2 (f)(9)(i))

-Also you may check with different departments if there are jobs available
+Also, you may check with different departments to see if there are jobs available.

-As new F-1 visa student, he/she many not begin on-campus employment more than 30
+New F-1 visa students may not begin on-campus employment more than 30

 Guidelines for On-Campus Employment